amuhebwa/messenger-bot-tutorial/README.md

     npm install express request body-parser --save
     ```

-6. Create an index.js file in the folder and copy this into it.
-We will start by authenticating the bot.
+6. Create an index.js file in the folder and copy this code into it.
+We will start by creating a basic Node.js server app and later add the code to authenticate the Facebook Messenger Bot.

     ```javascript
     'use strict'